Safety Index Synthesis via Sum-of-Squares Programming: Method

 According to Problem \ref{eq: refute problem}, there are $2^{n_u}$ sets of condition \eqref{eq: refute 3rd} and hence $2^{n_u}$ sets of condition \eqref{eq: probsufficient}.
 Denote the $\Omega_j = [\beta_1^j, \alpha_1^j, \alpha_2^j, \ldots , \alpha_{012\ldots N}^j]$ as the decision vector for $j$-th set of condition \eqref{eq: probsufficient}.
 With \eqref{eq: sdp}, Problem \ref{eq: refute problem} can be rewritten as:

 \begin{problem}[\textit{Nonlinear Programming}] Find $[\Theta, \Omega_1, \Omega_2, \cdots, \Omega_{2^{n_u}}]$, such that

 \end{problem}

 Note that Problem \ref{probfinal} is a nonlinear programming problem without any objective.
-Hence, any arbitrary objective can be added to Problem \ref{probfinal}, and it can be solved efficiently by off-the-shelf nonlinear programming solvers.
+Hence, any arbitrary objective can be added to Problem \ref{probfinal}, and \rebuttal{it can be solved by off-the-shelf nonlinear programming solvers}.

-\begin{remark} Note that the state-of-the-art SOSP-based safety index synthesis methods need to solve multiple sets of SOSP iteratively.
-However, Problem \ref{probfinal} demonstrates that our method just needs to solve one nonlinear program problem.
-Hence, our method is more computationally efficient than the state-of-the-art SOSP-based safety index synthesis method, and is easier to scale to high-dimensional dynamics systems. \end{remark}
+\begin{remark} Note that the state-of-the-art SOSP-based safety index synthesis methods need to solve multiple sets of SOSP iteratively. \rebuttal{ On the other hand, Problem \ref{probfinal} demonstrates that our method just needs to solve one nonlinear program problem.
+However, since Problem \ref{probfinal} involves enumerating at most $2^{n_u}$ combinations of constraint sets, which might not scale to high-dimensional systems (the scalability depends on the bound of $\mathcal{X}$).} \end{remark}